dozmaden/TouchableOnlyButton/README.md

 https://issuetracker.google.com/issues/279001772

-I have a Compose button, which is supposed to be only clicked by a genuine touch interaction (a not by a connected hardware keyboard activation, such as Tap -> Enter).
+I have a Compose button, which is supposed to be only clicked by a genuine touch interaction (a not by a connected hardware keyboard activation, such as Tab -> Enter).
 Suppose that after a user taps this button an AlertDialog appears.

 I check whether it was a genuine touch press by collecting pressedState of InteractionSource and checking it in onClick().